 Kelly graduated from the University of Findlay with a master’s degree in Physical Therapy in May of 2010.
 She worked in Sidney, Ohio at Wilson Memorial Hospital from 2010 to 2013 before joining Community Sports and Therapy Center.
 Her experience includes a variety of settings including outpatient, home health, and acute care.

 She has treated a variety of ages from 2 months old to 103 years old.
 Kelly is certified in the Astym® technique as well as advanced training in use of the ReWalk™ Exoskeleton system with hands on experience using the device for retraining of patient’s with spinal cord injuries.
 Kelly also has experience in cupping therapy, also known as myofascial decompression, blood flow restriction, and treatment of osteoporosis.
-Kelly works primarily with outpatients and home health patients, but also covers our area nursing homes.
+Kelly works primarily with outpatients and home health patients.

 Most recently, her focus of practice has involved Home Health, Inpatient, and outpatient settings with a diverse patient population.
 She enjoys assisting clients in reaching their physical goals; for many of the home bound clients, this means being able to continue safely living at home.